Bill Clinton 1992 presidential campaign: The Southern lock

-Clinton also visited the Stone Mountain Correctional Facility in Georgia shortly before Super Tuesday to promote his "tough on crime" message.
-The location of the prison, Stone Mountain, Georgia is notable for its ties to white supremacist movements.
-Stone Mountain was the birthplace of the second rendition of the KKK and was a "white supremacist mecca."
-It is home to Stone Mountain Park which features a massive monument to the Confederacy carved onto the face of Stone Mountain.
-Clinton's press conference at the prison was organized to have a group of inmates, mostly black, present in the background.
-The image of "white political leaders in business suits in front of subjugated black male prisoners in jumpsuits" conveyed a message summed up by another contender for the Democratic nomination, former California governor Jerry Brown: "Two white men and forty black prisoners, what's he saying?
-He's saying we got 'em under control, folks, don't worry."After the Los Angeles riots of 1992, Clinton attended a summit conference of Jesse Jackson's Rainbow Coalition.
-During Clinton's speech, Clinton strongly criticized Jackson, who was sitting next to Clinton, for hosting Sister Souljah at the event.
-Clinton claimed that the comments Sister Souljah made were anti-white.
-The shocking denunciation was carried extensively by the media and gave Clinton's campaign a boost at a time when he was trailing Bush and Perot.
-Mary Matalin, Bush's campaign director, called Clinton's speech "a stroke of genius" by dealing with "the Jesse Jackson factor" by "publicly humilat[ing] him."

 President Bush's approval ratings

 For most of 1991, the incumbent president, George H.W.
 Bush, was extremely popular after the Persian Gulf War, with approval rating at times reaching as high as 90 percent.
 That war had helped erase the Vietnam Syndrome America had felt since the 1960s, restoring confidence in the country's ability to assert itself militarily abroad.
 But because of a growing public perception of an economic downturn, Bush's popularity began falling throughout late 1991, and by February 1992, his approval rating fell below 40%.
 Bush's approval would stay low for the rest of the campaign season.

 Reasons for victory

 Clinton's charisma, combined with a talented campaign staff and skilled campaign strategy, led to victory.
 Organizational theorists have proposed that his campaign structure adopted an effective blend of informality with clear goal definition, which allowed for structured creativity.
 There was also the Ross Perot factor, as he took many votes from the angry base due to Bush's breaking of the no tax pledge.
 Bill Clinton also focused on the economy in 1992 due to the recession and ran on school choice, balanced budget amendment, opposition to illegal immigration and support for NAFTA.